jverdi/JVAlertController/README.md

 Consider the following scenario:
 1. You wish to distribute a static library.
 2. You wish for said static library to support iOS 7.
-3. Your static library includes.
+3. Your static library provides UI flows which include alerts or action sheets.
 4. You also wish for that static library to be available for use in iOS 8 extensions.

 Problem: